What is VPS Hosting?

-A2 Hosting are a company who offer various options for VPS hosting.
+A2 Hosting is a company who offer various options for VPS hosting.
 If you’re looking for a less powerful but more affordable option, they cater to this.
 If you’re happy to spend a bit more on a managed solution, they offer this too.

 Each of A2 Hosting’s VPS solutions have optional data centers.
 Globally, they cover USA (Michigan), USA (Arizona), Europe (Amsterdam), and Asia (Singapore).
 Choosing a data center that’s located nearer to you and your website visitors is a sure fire way of increasing your website speeds.

 One of my favourite things about A2 Hosting is that you can configure your VPS hosting plan.
 So, if find a suitable option but want to tweak one or two things to your liking, you can!
 Increasing or decreasing disk space, CPU, memory, and bandwidth will either make your choice more or less expensive.
 The choice is entirely yours!

 You can even choose your operating system, cPanel license, and optional extras like Turbo Boost and Webuzo.
 This tailor-made approach makes A2 Hosting a great option for developers, in my opinion.
 On top of all of this, they provide an ‘anytime’ money-back guarantee, so you can try them out for as little or as long as you like.

 If you’re not sure whether to take a managed or unmanaged approach, have some questions, or need support, A2 Hosting are contactable via telephone, live chat, and email.
 Their support has always been very friendly and helpful when I’ve contacted them, but I would only recommend A2 Hosting to those with a little more experience.